-Prerequisite: MUS 112 or by performance evaluation
+Prerequisite: MUS 112 or equivalent with a grade of "C" or better or "CR" or by performance evaluation

 Piano for non-music majors.
 Continuation of MUS 112 with emphasis on reading staff notation and playing rhythms at an intermediate level.